serverless/serverless/doc/services.md

-# Configuration
+# Services

+A serverless service is the unit of organization the Framework performs operations on.

-Serverless Framework V1 deals with one serverless service at a time.
-Each serverless service must contain two configuration files which declare and describe it:
+Each service contains two configuration files which describe it:

 * **serverless.yml**
   * Declares a serverless service
   * Defines one or multiple functions in the service
   * Defines one set of resources (e.g., 1 AWS CloudFormation stack) required by the functions in this service
-  * Everything that triggers a function to execute (e.g., HTTP requests) is considered an "event" and must be added in the `events` array.
+  * Defines events that trigger each function to execute (e.g., HTTP requests)
-  * Events listed in the `events` array will automatically create the resources required for the event upon deployment
+  * Events listed in the `events` array may automatically create the resources required for the event upon deployment
   * Designed to be developed and operated completely independently
   * Configuration information can be specified for multiple IaaS providers
   * Contains no author-specific information